Văratec Monastery: History

-The Church "Dormition of the Virgin Mary" was built during 1808-1812, and consecrated in 1812.
+The Church "Dormition of the Virgin Mary" was built during 1808–1812, and consecrated in 1812.
 It was painted in 1841, and then reconsecrated by metropolitan Veniamin Costachi and an inscription was also placed over the narthex entrance door.
 This inscription is written in Romanian with Latin alphabet and it says: "In the year 1808 this holy church was built, with the titular saint Dormition of the Virgin Mary, through the holy works of Father Iosif the confessor and of superior mother Olimbiada, and the first founders were the nuns in this place.
-The second founders where Lady Elencu Paladi, who gave four domains and mother Elisaveta Balș, who gave Vulturești domain, mother Safta Brancovenu, who gave the domains Osica and Vlâdulenii with many other properties in her will.
+The second founders where Lady Elencu Paladi, who gave four domains and mother Elisaveta Balș, who gave Vulturești domain, mother Safta Brâncoveanu, who gave the domains Osica and Vlâdulenii with many other properties in her will.
 And the other domains, vineyards and other outbuildings are written in the book of life, for their eternal memory.
 1841 October 20".

 The interior fresco (wall painting) was redone, in neo-Byzantine style, in 1882, as it is stated in an inscription situated in the northern side of the porch: "This church was painted in oil by painters T. Ioan and D. Iliescu in the year 1882".
-Due to smoke, the painting was washed and cleaned in the years 1968-1969 by the restorer painter Arutium Avachian.
+Due to smoke, the painting was washed and cleaned in the years 1968–1969 by the restorer painter Arutium Avachian.

 The edifice initially had two wall steeples (on the nave and narthex).
 Two smaller wooden steeples war latter added, above the porch and the altar.
 In 1900, the church roof burned in a fire and the wooden steeples were not rebuilt anymore.

 On the right side of the church narthex, in front of the sustaining pillars of the belfry, lies the grave of confessor Iosif, the founder of the monastery, who died on 28 December 1828.
 On his gravestone, which is no longer the original one, lays written: "Pious hieroschemamonk Iosif, founder and confessor of the holy Văratec Monastery, deceased on the 28th Dec.
 1828".
 His face is represented on the wall situated behind the grave.
-Some specialists assume that in the same area of the church are the graves of mothers Olimpiada, Nazaria (1788-1814) and Magdalena (1815-1822), without being marked.
+Some specialists assume that in the same area of the church are the graves of mothers Olimpiada, Nazaria (1788–1814) and Magdalena (1815–1822), without being marked.